tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-angularjs-vs-knockout-validation-3.md

 Full source available at [Knockout /ComplexValidation2.html][11].

 On the other extreme, we can also create a validation library from scratch using knockout extensions.
-I only offer this example because there is an interesting parallel to wiring into the $formatters and $parsers pipelines from AngularJS and because the custom AngularJS example got to dive into Directives, but the Knockout example hasn&#8217;t really dived into extensions yet.
+I only offer this example because there is an interesting parallel to wiring into the $formatters and $parsers pipelines from AngularJS and because the custom AngularJS example got to dive into Directives, but the Knockout example hasn't really dived into extensions yet.

-Warning: Don&#8217;t use this in production.
-It&#8217;s a one off piece of example code that has had only limited testing.
+Warning: Don't use this in production.
+It's a one off piece of example code that has had only limited testing.

-I&#8217;ve moved everything to extends calls, so here is the updated viewmodel:
+I've moved everything to extends calls, so here is the updated viewmodel:

 ```javascript
 var ComplexValidationModel = function () {